 You might think that because summer is winding down the time for family vacation planning is over.
 But I’m a believer in perennially thinking about where we might go next.
+I love writing my beach vacation packing list, sequentially going through each stage and deciding what the family needs for a good day at the beach.
 I even like to think about hypothetical trips, dreaming of a place where I have no definitive plans to go but that I might visit someday.

 (Disclosure: I am being compensated to write this post.
 But all the fun I had researching and planning it was strictly my own.)